steltenpower/To-Love-Coding-IDEa/README.md

 and
 [DataSetAndSketch](https://github.com/steltenpower/DataSetAndSketch)
 ) are piled up below:

-I reflect on wrestling with code and code tools and imagine functionality that could've helped

 https://twitter.com/steltenpower/status/1337191471116677120
 If programming is a lot of sticking one thing into another (assigning, passing,...) and debugging a lot of finding where it doesn't really fit, shouldn't every IDE have at least the option to visualize a specific line in some jigsaw-y way? types, structures, sizes